 Julia Christensen is currently working with scientists at NASA’s Jet Propulsion Lab to develop artwork for an interstellar spacecraft that will travel to Proxima B, a planet in the Alpha Centauri system, 4.2 lightyears from the planet Earth.
-It will take the spacecraft 40 years for it to reach its interstellar destination.
+The spacecraft is envisioned to launch in 2069, and it will take the spacecraft 40 years to reach its interstellar destination once it launches.
+This project is about time, long-term scientific research, speculation, and obsolescence.
 The spacecraft will necessarily need to upgrade itself autonomously to survive the journey, due to mechanical and environmental conditions.
 But it will also need to upgrade itself to remain relevant to life on Earth over the course of decades.
 This collaboration was initiated through Christensen’s fellowship at the Los Angeles County Museum of Art’s Art + Tech Lab,

 Christensen’s work considers certain technical questions about how issues of obsolescence will impact the spacecraft’s data findings when it arrives on Proxima B: Will a .jpg (or other common file types) even exist in 80 years?
 How will our updated communication systems interpret transmissions from the spacecraft when it arrives at its destination, decades from now?

 But Christensen’s work is more concerned with the cultural questions: Who will receive the data that this interstellar explorer sends back to us?
 Will NASA exist in 100 years?
 Will the nation-state even exist then, as we know it?
 In designing this ship, and this artwork, Christensen’s work asks: how can we speculate about what scientific research will be relevant to us in 2109, what will we need to know then?
 If we were to send a message to ourselves decades from now, what would it say?
 And if we were to send a message to yet-unknown cosmic neighbors who might come across this interstellar explorer, what would we want them to know about us?